Who We Are

 Dr. Michelle Saari

-Michelle Saari has been an advocate and mental health professional for the past 14 years.
+Michelle Saari has been an advocate and mental health professional for over 15 years.
 She holds both a Ph.D. and Masters degree in psychology and is a licensed mental health provider, and Board certified clinical supervisor in the state of Minnesota.
 She is also a Nationally Certified Counselor through the NBCC (National Board for Certified Counselors).
 As a long time fan of the heavy metal music industry, she was aware of the negativity and darkness that many in the scene face.
 Seeing Heartsupport as a unique blend of the music community, relationship building and hope for those struggling, she began volunteering on the ground at Vans Warped Tour.
 Michelle has helped the organization grow to reach even more people while encouraging others to live the healthiest lives they can and discover their best self.
 Outside of her professional service, she can be found exploring the outdoors, spending time exercising, and attending as many concerts and music festivals as her schedule allows.

 Dave’s a seasoned speaker who uses energy and humor to deliver advanced leadership concepts to the venues he engages.
 Among his passions is helping businesses and not for profit organizations build effective leadership teams.

 dr. Justin Holcomb

 Justin Holcomb is an Episcopal priest and teaches theology at Gordon-Conwell Theological Seminary and Reformed Theological Seminary.
 He previously taught at the University of Virginia and Emory University.

 Justin holds two masters degrees from Reformed Theological Seminary and a Ph.D. from Emory University.